-A Careers Advisor, Mrs Green, has an office adjacent to the Senior College Centre and is available for individual interviews and careers advice.
+A Careers Advisor, Mr Gaffney, is available for individual interviews and careers advice.
 Careers days are organised for senior students as part of the Panorama life skills programme.
 In addition, the Careers Advisor has responsibility for making University Liaison Officers available to senior students.